Occupational Therapy Assistant (A.A.S.)

 - BIO 210

 - Minimum grade point average for the above coursework of 2.5.
 A GPA calculator can be found on the college website.

-- Completion of 40 hours of observations in at least three different occupational therapy settings.
+- Completion of 20 hours of observations in at least two different occupational therapy settings.

 - Good academic standing at the college.

 - Students must complete and maintain a current CPR/Health Care Provider certification from the American Heart Association.